unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 2. Determine the noise scale factor at which the next computation should be run;

-3. Given the history of noise scale factors (``self.instack``) and results (``self.outstack``), evaluate the associated zero-noise extrapolation.
+3. Given the history of noise scale factors and results (respectively stored in the object attributes ``self.instack`` and ``self.outstack``), evaluate the associated zero-noise extrapolation.

 The structure of the ``Factory`` class is adaptive by construction, since the choice of the next noise level can depend on the history of ``self.instack`` and ``self.outstack``.

-The abstract class of a non-adaptive extrapolation method is ``BatchedFactory``.
-The main feature of ``BatchedFactory`` is that all the noise scale factors are determined *a priori* by the initialization argument ``scale_factors``.
-All non-adaptive methods are derived from ``BatchedFactory``.
+However non-adaptive methods are obviously supported as particular cases.
+.

-Once instantiated, a factory object can be passed as an argument to the high-level functions contained in the module ``mitiq.zne``.
+Once instantiated, a factory can be passed as an argument to the high-level functions contained in the module ``mitiq.zne``.
-Alternatively, a factory object can also be used to implement an entire zero-noise extrapolation procedure in an self-contained way, i.e., without using the high-level tools in ``mitiq.zne``.
-This approach may require more lines of code but allows for a low-level control on the zero-noise extrapolation method.
+Alternatively, a factory can be directly used to implement a zero-noise extrapolation procedure in a fully self-contained way.
+This approach may require more lines of code but can allow for a better control on zero-noise extrapolation method.

-In the following sections we are going to perform the same zero-noise extrapolation task at different levels of abstraction: high-level, intermediate-level and low-level.
+To clarify this aspect, in the following sections we are going to perform the same zero-noise extrapolation task at different levels of abstraction: high-level, intermediate-level and low-level.
 The user is free to chose one of the three alternative methods, depending on the particular problem of interest and on the desired level of flexibility.

 =============================================
-High level usage of factory objects
+High-level usage of factory objects
 =============================================

 Let us consider an ``executor`` function which is similar to the one used in the :ref:`getting started <guide-getting-started>` section.

 .. testcode::